packfire-archived/packfire-framework/packfire/controller/readme.md

     $this->forward('app.controller.RegistrationController', 'validate');

+##Loading Models

+You can load your model entities and classes using the `model($name)` method.
+The model instance will only be created once and loaded into the controller's model repository.

+    $this->model('Person');
+    $person = new Person();

+In the example above, two instances were created: one in the `model()` method where the instance created is loaded into the controller's model repository and the second in the `new` statement.

 ##Setting View in the Controller
 In the controller, you can set which view to use.
 To do that, call the `render($view)` method at the end of your action method.
 You can use any view classes for rendering in your application.